Is Machine Learning Crash Course right for you?

 Before beginning Machine Learning Crash Course, do the following:

-- If you're new to machine learning, take Introduction to Machine Learning Problem Framing.
-This one-hour self-study course teaches you how to identify appropriate problems for machine learning.
+- If you're new to machine learning, take Introduction to Machine Learning.
+This short self-study course introduces fundamental machine learning concepts.

 - If you are new to NumPy, do the NumPy Ultraquick Tutorial Colab exercise, which provides all the NumPy information you need for this course.